Karagul/mpcareports/README.md

 The package includes templates for making reports from R in the following formats:

-- Web report (HTML)
-- Web Tufte report with side column (HTML)
 - Word document with MPCA theme (Word)
+- Web report with MPCA theme (HTML)
+- Web report with Tufte side column (HTML)
-- PDF Tufte document with side column (PDF)
+- PDF report with Tufte side column (PDF)

 ## What is R Markdown?